 There are two reasons why every chest workout should start with a fly.
 First, the motion of the fly gives you a good stretch at the bottom of the rep and a quality contraction at the top, establishing that all-important mind-muscle connection.
 Second, you'll isolate the pecs and pump them full of blood, preparing them for the rest of the workout.

 There are several fly variations to choose from, such as dumbbell, pec-deck machine, and cable cross-over, so choose whichever one you prefer and make sure you can feel the pecs working right away.
 Activating the correct muscles is crucial for building mass, so by starting your chest workout off right, you'll be busting out of that t-shirt in no time.
+With these four rules you'll be ready to tackle all your chest workouts and can apply many of the best chest exercises.

 2. Use Multiple Angles